| David Crosby - Mojo, 2012

 absolutely floored me- "Those are folk-music changes, but it's got rock

+and roll backbeat.
+You can't do that, but they did!
+Holy yikes!"
 I ate it for breakfast.
 The Byrds never tried to imitate the Beatles,

 ever.
 We always had more ideas than we needed about how to do it our own